 If painting your walls in a bold color is out of the question—whether because of a strict landlord or chronic indecision—an oversized area rug is a great way to "fake" the impact of floor-to-ceiling color.
 This super-saturated rug does just that, providing a major pop of beautiful blue to this space.

 You splurged on that rug—shouldn't you spend more time seeing it?
-A clear coffee table (whether glass, lucite or acrylic) can be the perfect way to spend more time admiring your new investment purchase.
+A clear coffee table (whether glass, lucite, or acrylic) can be the perfect way to spend more time admiring your new investment purchase.

 This particular shade of light blue feels like a breath of fresh air and works beautifully with the classic-meets-eclectic vibe of this space.
-Modern touches like clear coffee tables mingle with juxtaposed prints, creating a look that references the past without being stuck in it.
+Modern touches, like clear coffee tables, mingle with juxtaposed prints, creating a look that references the past without being stuck in it.

-"Yves Klein Blue" is making a major comeback—but don't take our word for it.
+Yves Klein Blue is making a major comeback—but don't take our word for it.
 We've been seeing this iconic shade popping up in homewares a lot lately, from ceramics to lamps and more, but it wasn't until we spotted this space that we knew it was here to stay.
-This incredibly saturated color is a bold choice for sure, but it really delivers bang for your paint-aisle buck: the impact is incredible, and we expect the compliments to roll in whenever guests visit.
+This incredibly saturated color is a bold choice for sure, but it really delivers a lot of bang for your paint-bucket buck: The impact is incredible, and we expect the compliments to roll in whenever guests visit.

-Who knew that teal and grey-violet paired so well together?
+Who knew that teal and gray-violet paired so well together?
 This living room is a masterclass in balancing two in-between shades to create a stunning effect that's greater than the sum of its parts.
 Texture is definitely part of the equation—marrying soft upholstery and nubby rugs with sleek marble surfaces creates all kinds of appealing contrast, bringing even more depth to this unlikely pairing.

 If relaxing into a cloud of baby blue isn't your speed, we hear you.
 Sometimes a darker shade is more appealing, and it can be just as comfortable and cozy.
-This space strikes the perfect balance with its artsy, rock-chic vibe and relaxing, moody hues—a match made in cocktail hour heaven, if you ask us.
+This space strikes the perfect balance with its artsy, rock-chic vibe and relaxing, moody hues—a match made in happy hour heaven, if you ask us.

 At the other end of the spectrum is this delightfully boho-chic living room.
 A mix of artisan-inspired pillows boasting indigo patterns makes for a fun, laid-back look with a worldly air, while this showstopper of a rug—in all our favorite shades—defines the space and sets the tone for a comfy, chill hangout area.

-Barely There Blue
+Choose a Barely There Blue